annaesvensson/yellow-help/1-en/how-to-make-a-small-website.md

 ---
 Title: How to make a small website
 ---
-Learn how to make your website.
+Learn how to make a small website from scratch.

 [toc]